JXBXBXXY/FroggyHub_2.0/README.md

 - The proxy must not expose a `SERVICE_ROLE` key – only the anonymous key is used in the browser.
 - To disable the proxy, remove the fallback code and the `/supabase` rules when regional restrictions are not an issue.

+## Email confirmation

+- Enable at **Project Settings → Auth → Email confirmations** in Supabase.
+- When enabled, a session is not created until the user clicks the link in the email.
+- **Redirect URLs** must include `https://froggyhubapp.netlify.app` and preview domains.
+- Emails may arrive with a delay – the UI must not wait for the session.

 ## Testing checklist
 - Apply the SQL migrations.
 - Create users and profiles, create an event, join via code from another user.